Files

 With the geometry set for all of the writer feature types, we can now run the workspace.

-If you get an “Unable to Delete File” error, ensure that you have Visual Preview or FME Data Inspector closed.
+If you get an “Unable to Delete File” error, ensure that you have Data Preview or FME Data Inspector closed.
 The GeoPackage cannot overwrite itself (if you have previously run the workspace) when it is open.

 7. View GeoPackage Results in FME Data Inspector